 - The student’s financial aid cannot be finalized until all verification documents are received.

-Other Points About Student Financial Aid
+Important Student Financial Aid To Do's

 - Read all correspondence sent via mail or AP Mail.

 - Avoid procrastination when it comes to financial matters and call or visit the Financial Aid office immediately.